An audience is valuable. To have an audience even before you have a product or service ready to sell is pure gold.

 What you send is at least as important as to whom you send it

 Before I explain some examples on how to get people to sign up for your email list, let me make one thing very clear: The work does not end with people signing up for your list.
 That is only the first step to success.
 Having a number of people you can reach with email marketing does not mean you simply need to send them a product pitch and get a lot of sales.

 Catering for an audience with Email marketing is a complicated business.
 You need to keep in mind that before people buy, they need to listen to you and trust you.
 And to get them to listen and keep them listening is a science on its own.
-A science we are going to write about another time.
-For now simply keep in mind that people will neither open your mails nor buy your products simply because you want them to.
+Science we are going to write about another time.
+For now, simply keep in mind that people will neither open your mails nor buy your products simply because you want them to.
 You need to give them a reason to read what you send them.
 As with every piece of content you use in your marketing, your content for your email marketing needs to be really good and of value to your audience.
-Otherwise the numbers of your subscribers might be impressive – your results will not.
+Otherwise, the numbers of your subscribers might be impressive – your results will not.

 How to get people to sign up for your newsletter

 The first thing you need to understand is that most of the time people who sign up for your newsletter want something from you they can get through the newsletter.
 That means you are most likely to get signups for your newsletter if you offer something your target audience really wants.
 That also means you may want or even need to combine several of the below ideas to generate more subscribers.

 1) The newsletter signup form on your blog

 This one is the one of the easiest ways to get a handful of signups for your newsletter list by simply offering the signup form on your blog.
 This only works if you already have an audience in form of readers to your blog.
 Plus, your content really needs to be outstanding and you need to provide a steady stream of this outstanding content otherwise signups will probably be rare.
 And you need to make it clear to the people you want to sign up to your list what they will get in return.